 This allows you to flatten this kind of multi-clause pattern matching directly into the do-catch statement, making it much easier to read.

 Next, let's look at a couple enhancements we've made to enum types.

-I'm pleased to tell you that in Swift 5.3, the compiler has learned how to synthesize Comparable conformance for qualifying enum types.
+Sometimes, though, you run into situations where it'd be awfully convenient to have a comparison operator.
+I'm pleased to tell you that in Swift 5.3, the compiler has learned how to synthesize comparable conformance for qualifying enum types.

-Next let's discuss enum cases as protocol witnesses.
+Next, let's discuss enum cases as protocol witnesses.

 Consider these two call sites.

 Is fileCorrupted a static var or an enum case?
 Is keyNotFound a static func or an enum case?
-Static var and static func?
-Enum cases?
-The call sites for the two declarations are identical.
+Static var and static func: enum cases.

 In recognition of this, in Swift 5.3, we've enhanced enum cases so they can now be used to fulfill static var and static func protocol requirements.